-- 3.5 Most of these payments were secured to support the Kent County Council functions of adult social services, library provision and youth services.
-However, the payment of £24,444 will be spent by Dover District Council as part of its programme to renovate strategically important play areas. - 3.6 The majority of the funding secured through S106 agreements is passed to Kent County Council, to support functions such as education, adult social services and library provision.
-However during the financial year Dover District Council expended £114,000 as part of its programme to renovate strategically important play areas.
+- 3.5 Some of these payments were secured to support the Kent County Council functions.
+However, the payment of £17,056 will be spent by Dover District Council as part of its programme to renovate strategically important play areas and the monies secured from Manley house will be used to provide affordable housing within the administrative boundaries of DDC. - 3.6 The majority of the funding secured through S106 agreements is passed to Kent County Council, largely for highways projects during 2012-13.
+An example of S106 funded project delivered in the Dover District last year was an upgrade of Public Footpath EB12 to Public Bridleway, which helped to improve cycle access to Dover Christchurch Academy in Whitfield.
+However DDC also delivered projects directly during the financial year, for example renovation of strategically important play areas see paragraph 2.16.